Every ecommerce business’ biggest fear? Running out of inventory.

 Once you’ve gone through the initial review of your application and passed due diligence, the lender will present you with a preliminary offer.
 The offer will include the details of the loan, including interest rates and terms.

 Note that this is non-binding and not the final offer.
-Once your application is complete, you’ll have to wait for the final decision.
-However, by then you should already have a good sense of whether you’ll be approved or not.
+Once your application is complete, you’ll have to wait for a final decision.
+Don’t fret though, by this time you should have a good sense of whether or not you’ll be approved.

 Finally, you’ll get to a point where you just have to sign the final paperwork, including the official contract detailing the loan, rate, and terms.

 Once that’s all done, you’ll receive the funding.
-It’ll typically come through in a few days.
+It should come through in just a few days.